St. Louis Eagles: The move from Ottawa

 The Ottawa Senators were founded in 1883 as an amateur club.
 They began paying their players "under the table" in 1903 and turned openly professional in 1907.
-They were a charter member of the National Hockey League (NHL) in 1917, and won the Stanley Cup four times in the NHL's first decade (and seven times prior to the league's formation – including their time as the Silver Seven).
+They were a charter member of the National Hockey League (NHL) in 1917, and won the Stanley Cup four times in the NHL's first decade (and seven times before the league's formation—including their time as the Silver Seven).

 However, for the better part of their tenure in Ottawa, the Senators played in the smallest market in the NHL.
 The 1931 census listed only 110,000 people in the city of Ottawa—roughly one-fifth the size of Toronto, the league's second-smallest market.
 The team started having attendance problems when the NHL expanded to the United States in 1924; games against the new American teams did not draw well.
 Despite winning what would be its last Stanley Cup in 1927, the team lost $50,000 for the season.
-The Senators asked the NHL for permission to suspend operations for the 1931–32 season in order to help eliminate debt.
+The Senators asked the NHL for permission to suspend operations for the 1931–32 season to eliminate debt.
 The league granted the request.
 During their suspended season, Ottawa received $25,000 for the use of its players, while the NHL co-signed a Bank of Montreal loan of $28,000 for the franchise.
 The Senators returned for the 1932–33 season and finished in last place.
 They finished last again in 1933–34 season.
 After the season, the Ottawa Auditorium, owners of the Senators, announced that the team would be moving elsewhere for the next season due to losses of $60,000 over the previous two seasons.
-Auditorium officials said they needed to move the Senators to a larger city in order to protect the shareholders and pay off their debts.
+Auditorium officials said they needed to move the Senators to a larger city to protect the shareholders and pay off their debts.